ssun5/ssun5.github.io/src/posts/opamp.md

 # Introduction
 This post covers the design and calculations for a simple 2-stage operational amplifier.

 The design uses a simple OTA as the first stage and a common-source amplifier for the output stage.
 Cascode transistors are used to improve accuracy and overall gain of the amplifier.
-Compensation is implemented to increase the system phase margin and improve stability at high frequency.
+Compensation is implemented to increase the system phase margin and to improve stability at high frequency.

-*Limitations: these are my personal notes for the bulk of initial designs and is not meant as an outline of a complete design process.*
+*Limitations: these are my personal notes which cover the bulk of initial designs; they are not meant as outline for a complete design process.*

 # Design Specification
 <ul>
 <li>P-MOS input, N-MOS output</li>
 <li>DC gain > 90dB</li>
 <li>UGW = 5MHz</li>
-<li>PM: ~60º</li>
+<li>PM: ~60$^\circ$</li>
 </ul>

 # Calculations
+This section discusses the calculations used in the example circuit (illustrated in the above schematic/sketch).

 ## DC Gain $A_{V,tot}$
 <img class="center md:w-[clamp(10rem,80%,30rem)]" src="/assets/img/opamp/opamp_stages.svg" alt="opamp stages">